-The scope of our M. Sc. in Accounting and Finance thus reaches far beyond the limits of these two fields of business.
-Reflecting the integrated approach of the program, the curriculum requires students to take a minimum of one course from each of the two pillars of Finance and Accounting.
-This paves the ground for specialization through advanced field courses in either Accounting or Finance.
-Alternatively, students may choose a more balanced portfolio of advanced courses in both fields.
-The courses offered cover analytically challenging fields, such as Options and Futures, Advanced Corporate Finance or Managerial Accounting.
-Other courses focus on institutional aspects pertaining to Corporate Governance and Auditing, or Managing Corporate Taxation.
-Importantly, the program includes theory and application of empirical methods, such as Advanced Time Series Analysis, as employed in the practice of Empirical Banking or in institutions aiming at international financial stability
+Students who enroll in this program may specialize in either Accounting or Finance through advanced field courses or alternatively choose a more balanced portfolio of courses in both fields.
+Other courses focus on institutional aspects pertaining to Corporate Governance and Auditing.
+Importantly, the program includes theory and application of empirical methods as employed in the practice of Empirical Banking or in institutions aiming at international financial stability.

 Graduates have excellent career prospects across a wide range of fields in financial institutions such as banks and insurance companies, in auditing firms, management consulting, industrial firms and the public sector.
 They will be attractive candidates for all positions that require institutional knowledge, analytical skills and/or expertise in empirical research.

 Graduates will also find themselves well-positioned to pursue a Ph.D. subsequent to this M.Sc. program.
 Towards this end, students may study this M.Sc. program on a Ph.D. track, putting themselves on a fast track to a doctoral degree.